Acanthesthes crispa

 Acanthesthes crispa is a species of beetle in the family Cerambycidae.
-It was described by Olivier in 1792.
+It was described by Guillaume-Antoine Olivier in 1792 or 1800, depending on the source.
 It is known from South Africa and Mozambique.

+Acanthesthes crispa measure 17-25 mm in length.

 Its junior synonym A. carinata's type locality is Grahamstown, South Africa and its initial description recorded its length as 22 mm and its width as 11 mm.